Preparing for your Security Clearance Interview - A Comprehensive Guide

 • Think about how to address questions about intimate relationships and sexual behaviour in a professional manner

-While these topics may feel uncomfortable, remember that AGSVA is not interested in judging your personal choices, but rather in assessing whether they could create security vulnerabilities.
+Remember: AGSVA is not interested in judging your personal choices, but rather in assessing whether they could create security vulnerabilities.

 Professional Presentation